aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 ## Applying the Tags on CloudVision

-For the tags to be available and applied to devices in CloudVision, the role [`arista.avd.cloudvision`](./../../../cloudvision/README.md) need to be called against the fabric.
+For the tags to be available and applied to devices in CloudVision, the role [`arista.avd.cloudvision`](./../../../cloudvision/README.md) needs to be called against the fabric.

 The **cloudvision** role: